neurotechcenter/BCI2000RemoteNET/README.md

 Commmunication
 ---
-BCI2000Remote communicates with BCI2000 over tcp, by sending [Operator Scripting Commands](https://www.bci2000.org/mediawiki/index.php/User_Reference:Operator_Module_Scripting), and receiving and processing responses.
+BCI2000Remote communicates with BCI2000 over tcp by sending [Operator Scripting Commands](https://www.bci2000.org/mediawiki/index.php/User_Reference:Operator_Module_Scripting) and receiving and processing responses.
 After sending a command, BCI2000Remote will usually receive either a '>' (Prompt), if the command produces no output and no errors, the output of the command, or any error that the command produces.